JeanMeche/astro-music-ts/README.md

 # Fork

-This is a fork of @Charac's [astro-music](https://github.com/Charca/astro-music) to play with the new Navigation & Transition API on a projet based on [Astro](https://astro.build/).
+This is a fork of @Charca's [astro-music](https://github.com/Charca/astro-music) to play with the new Navigation & Transition API on a projet based on [Astro](https://astro.build/).

+His demo is available [here](https://astro-music.netlify.app/).

 # Typescript